Maternity rights: leave and pay entitlement

 Maternity leave can begin as early as 11 weeks before baby is due

 You still have employment rights throughout leave

-Before you get to week 25 here’s a few useful things to know about maternity leave and pay to make sure everything’s under control before things get real.
+Before you get to week 25 here’s a few things worth knowing about maternity leave and maternity pay to make sure you have everything under control before things get real.

 How long can I have off with baby?

 From those who are new at work, to those who feel like part of the furniture, every new mum is entitled to a whole year off.
 The only difference is pay – more on that later.

 You don’t even have to wait until your baby is here.
 If you’d prefer to prepare and rest in the last weeks of pregnancy you can start your leave as early as 11 weeks before baby is due.
 Or you can keep working and go off when baby arrives, leaving more time for cuddles.

 You don’t have to take all 52 weeks.
 If you’re missing your job (or the pay) you can get back sooner.
 But the minimum time off is two weeks to recuperate, or four weeks if you work in a factory.